 Meet healthcare providers one-on-one, experience new early learning activities and discover useful services for new and expecting parents.
 Tickets will be $5 at the door.
 Children 10 and under attend free with an adult.
 Presented by Boone Hospital Center and Columbia Daily Tribune.
 For more information, visit http://www.columbiatribune.com/hellobaby.

 Working on a digital scrapbook?
 Interested in making your own home movie?
 Want to know more about using your digital camera?
 Need help transferring photos from your phone to a flash drive?
 Make an appointment for a 30-minute session to get technical help on any digital project.
 Mac or PC help is available.
 Registration begins Saturday, June 4.

-This new program series is designed to spark children's creativity using technology and exploratory play.
-In June, we'll create shapes and characters using plastic tangrams as well as an iPad app.
-Ages 6-9 with a parent.
-Registration begins Tuesday, June 9.
+This program series is designed to spark children's creativity using technology and exploratory play.
+This month, we'll explore basic shapes on an iPad as well as with our hands.
+Ages 3-5 with adult.

 The Friends hold sales in the library lobby every Wednesday noon-3 p.m. and every Saturday 9:30 a.m.-3:30 p.m.
 All proceeds support library services.

 Climb aboard Bookmobile, Jr. and other big trucks and equipment at the Fulton Street Fair.
 At this free event, kids young and old can touch, honk, and climb on the many vehicles on display.